sardana-org/sardana/doc/source/sep/SEP2.md

 # Out of scope

-1. Data referencing with URI in Spec file recorder - will be handled as a separate PR *a posteriori*.
+1. Data referencing with data source in Spec file recorder - will be handled as a separate PR *a posteriori*.
 2. Saving configuration widgets (both at the channel level and at the experiment configuration / measurement group level) - will be handled as a separate PR *a posteriori*.